Characters: Baldurs Gate Foes

 - Karmic Death: The god of murder and assassins was... stabbed in the back.

 - Legacy Immortality: Literally.
 His children hold his essence that will allow him to resurrect.
 It's essentially the same gambit as Bane used, except Bane put all his stock in one vessel.
 Bane eventually came back.
-Bhaal... didn't.
+Bhaal... had a bit more trouble with it.

 - Long Game: Bhaal's plan FINALLY pays off in D&D Next.
 He's now back.